aczi0/KasterSite2/exampleSite/content/english/_index.md

   title: Create attainable and optimal **production plans**
   image: "/images/front_page.png"
   content: Don't guesstimate your way into lower production standards.
 Let Kaster
-    help with your decision process and plan faster, better and with confidence.
+    help with your decision process and plan faster, better and with better visibility.
 about_us:
   enable: false
   title: Why Kaster?